jongwooo/gatsby-starter-typescript/README.md

 22. **`tsconfig.json`**: The presence of this file in a directory indicates that the directory is the root of a TypeScript project.
 This file specifies the root files and the compiler options required to compile the project.

+## ✅ Testing

+### Creating New Tests

+One example test has been included in this starter.
+It can be found under `/src/components/__tests__/header.tsx`.
+This test creates a `Header` component and makes sure it renders correctly.
+Check out the [Jest documentation](https://jestjs.io/docs/en/snapshot-testing) for how to write more tests.

+### Running Tests

+To run Jest tests on the project, run `npm test` on the command line.

 ## ❗ Code of Conduct

 I expect everyone participating in the contributing to abide by [Code of Conduct](CODE_OF_CONDUCT.md).